GET THE APP

-The following is the list of scholars from Norwegian University of Science and Technology (NTNU) who contributed and/or serves as editors for one or more OMICS International journals and conferences
+The following is the list of proceedings by scholars from Norwegian University of Science and Technology (NTNU) that are published in OMICS International journals and conferences.